 You’ve probably never heard of the Fair Isaac Corporation, but it’s heard of you.
 And it influences much of your life, from your mortgage’s interest rate to your ability to qualify for great credit cards.

-That’s because Fair Isaac invented the FICO score, a number used by lenders to evaluate your creditworthiness.
-Since the early ’90s, this credit score has affected the financial lives of countless people across the United States.
-And you don’t have just one score, either; you have dozens, including multiple FICO scores.
+That’s because Fair Isaac invented the FICO Score, a number used by lenders to evaluate your creditworthiness.
+Since the late ‘80s/early ’90s, this credit score has affected the financial lives of countless people across the United States.
+And you don’t have just one score, either; you have hundreds, including multiple FICO Scores.

-Since they probably won’t go away any time soon, you should understand your FICO scores in and out.
-And it would be helpful to have a basic understanding of other scoring models, particularly VantageScore, although these won’t be as relevant for most people.
+Since they probably won’t go away any time soon, you should understand your FICO Scores in and out.
+And it would be helpful to have a basic understanding of other scoring models, particularly VantageScore – a credit score which is becoming more popular among lenders with each passing year.